Our mission and guiding principals

 An Engine of Transformation

-Maine Grains isn’t just a new business, it’s an engine of transformation, helping the town of Skowhegan take center stage in a statewide grain renaissance.
+Maine Grains isn’t just a new business, it’s an engine of transformation.
+The mill has helped the town of Skowhegan take center stage in a global renaissance to relocalize grain economies.
 Maine Grains bold idea to repurpose a jailhouse into a gristmill has created an international following and Skowhegan has successfully established itself as one of the country’s emerging rural food hubs.
-Communities across the globe are now looking to Skowhegan as an example of how to successfully restore the benefits of regional grain production and heritage seed restoration.
+Communities across the globe look to Skowhegan as an example of how to successfully restore the benefits of regional grain production and heritage seed.

 “Revitalizing Maine’s grain economy has helped provide focus for economic and community development at the grassroots level in Skowhegan at this time in history.
 We are improving an economic cluster and creating new opportunities from milling and baking, to grain farming, malting, and brewing.” – Amber Lambke, Maine Grains President